Zenith Underwater eXploration

 All ZUX robots share a common modular platform — interchangeable tool modules, unified control architecture, and a single docking base per cage site.
 Currently in active development.

 Autonomous removal of biofouling from net cage surfaces.
-Operates across the full depth profile without diver intervention, in turbid and low-visibility conditions.
+Operates across the full depth profile of a cage without diver intervention.

-An intervention robot for detecting and repairing damage to net cage panels — identifying holes, tears, and structural weak points, then applying emergency repair at depth.
+An intervention robot for identifying and repairing damage to net cage panels — locating holes, tears, and weak points, then applying emergency repair at depth.

 Polarlys Innovation AS acts as agent, distributor, and sales representative for marine sensors and oceanographic instruments in the Nordic market.